-Many brands want to understand the actions of their customers on both conscious and sub-conscious levels.
+Many brands want to understand the actions of their customers and consumers in context on both conscious and subconscious levels.
 Our clients often come to us asking if there is a way to obtain both of these insights at once.
 The answer is yes: It is achieved through a multi-phased blend of traditional and contextual learning.

 Choosing a custom approach of traditional and contextual learning drives rich understanding of sub-conscious thoughts and behaviors and provides a more holistic, accurate picture of your customers.
 Immersive techniques, like those outlined in the case below, are most effective at uncovering valuable contextual findings such as:

 • Understanding underlying needs, behaviors, motivations, and attitudes

 • Informing product development, targeting, and communication

 A large, global food company had a limited understanding of its target customer and needed to generate significant ideation inspiration in a rapidly growing and evolving category.
 To address these needs, we developed an integrated and immersive 360 framework designed to capture motivations, triggers, needs and tensions of their customers.
 The framework also included an alignment session with the brand team to inspire creative thinking, and and action plan to determine opportunities.

 Here’s an overview of the insights process and framework: